mamund/mqtt-customer/README.md

 Clients can subscribe to `was*` events to be notified when something has changed.
 Clients may also publish `willWrite` messages as a way to modify the existing data store.

 ### CLI
-Start up each of the services:
+Start up each of the services (in this order):

- * `node customer-manager`
- * `node customer-listener`
- * `node customer-writer`
+ * `npm run manager`
+ * `npm run listener`
+ * `npm run writer`

+and watch the magic!

+Also, you can use the MQTT command line interface

-Then, on an open terminal window
+On an open terminal window, subscribe to the `customer/willWrite` topic:

-  mqtt sub -t 'willWrite' -h 'broker.hivemq.com' -v
+  `mqtt sub -t 'customer/willWrite' -h 'broker.hivemq.com' -v`

-On another
+On another terminal window, publish a message `willWrite` message:

-  mqtt pub -t 'willWrite' -h 'broker.hivemq.com' -m '{"action":"create",body: {"id":"123","givenName":"mike","familyName":"amund","email":"mike@example.org"}}'
+  `mqtt pub -t 'customer/willWrite' -h 'broker.hivemq.com' -m '{"action":"create",body: {"id":"123","givenName":"mike"}}'`